era-platform/cene-for-racket/notes/20190731-lexical-units.md

 Pre-reads its lexical extent to find matching brackets.
 Returns control to the macroexpander to continue expanding the portion of the stream that follows the closing paren, and concurrently does the rest of its work by expanding a modified copy of its input stream where the stream ends after the closing paren.

-Spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines an export metadata operation and a bounded expression operation, each with its name based on `export-metadata-op-and-bounded-expr-op`.
+Spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines an unceremonious export metadata operation and a bounded expression operation, each with its name based on `export-metadata-op-and-bounded-expr-op`.

 Writes a first `directive` expression that defines something with a name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`:

-* An export metadata operation that exports this defined operation as well as a bounded expression operation defined below.
+* An unceremonious export metadata operation that exports this defined operation as well as a bounded expression operation defined below.

 Reads `body` as an expression in the lexical unit's inner scope, but while augmenting that scope with unceremonious expression operations for each of the `...-arg` identifiers that associate them with local variables.
 Wraps the result in a blamed lambda expression which binds `blame-arg` as its blame argument and `expression-sequence-output-stream-arg` as its primary argument.
 Wraps this again in function expressions that bind the other arguments.
 Verifies that the expression that results from all this wrapping has no free variables.